rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 ::::: tab Viewing Proposal Details

-Now that you have the proposal ID, you can view the status of your proposal using `rocketpool pdao proposals details <proposal-id>` This is where you can view all the information in reguards to a proposal.
+Now that you have the proposal ID, you can view the status of your proposal using `rocketpool pdao proposals details <proposal-id>` This is where you can view all the information in regards to a proposal.
 For example, execution payload, what phase the proposal is in, and vote direction.
 ```
 thomaspanf@debian:~$ rocketpool pdao proposals details 71